stouffer/EvoGeoModules/manuscript/manuscript.md

 interactions. *PACo* provides measures of both the network-level congruence (*i.e.*, is the network coevolved?) and the interaction-level signal (*i.e.*, what is the contribution of each interaction to the overall coevolutionary signal?).
 Strong values of the later metric reflect *low* contributions to coevolution -- interactions that contribute strongly to phylogenetic congruence have low *PACo* values.
-Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can also quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant coevolutionary signal.
+Importantly, and by contrast to previous methods such as *ParaFit* [@lege02], *PACo* also can be used to meaningfully quantify the contribution of every interaction to the network-level signal even in cases where the entire network shows no significant coevolutionary signal.
 As required by *PACo*, the phylogenetic trees for hosts and parasites were rendered ultrametric (*i.e.*, all species are at the same distance from the root).

 !{maps}